khrome/whammo/README.md

 micro-serve.js
 ==============
 I found all the usual suspects gave me a bunch of cruft I may (or may not) use when what I really wanted was a lightweight library that could serve as the basis for a number of delivery strategies.
-This micro-serve was born.
+Thus micro-serve was born.
 It handles request isolation, logging, errors and uses handlers registered against the prototcol (IE: 'http').
 It supports https as well as sockets(via socket.io for now), but pretty much nothing else.

 Usage
 -----